S

 Does Mailchimp Reach the Inbox?

-Mailchimp deliverability is in measurable decline, and the data from multiple independent sources confirms this.
+Mailchimp deliverability is middling, and the data from multiple independent sources confirms this.
 EmailToolTester measured 89.5% in January 2024 -- a respectable number at the time.
-But EmailDeliverabilityReport's more recent testing found just 77.6% inbox placement with 18.85% going to spam.
-The year-on-year decline from Q1 2024 to Q1 2025 was 19.63%, which is a significant deterioration for any ESP.
+But EmailDeliverabilityReport's ongoing testing paints a less flattering picture: 78.35% inbox placement, 20.03% going to spam, and 2.09% lost entirely.
+That puts Mailchimp 10th out of 24 providers tested -- below average for a premium-priced platform.

 Automation & Features